RicardoFernandez286/DataAnalysis/README.md

 - [x] Secondary graph showing time-domain data for interferometer ("pixel 0", in V) and for any pixel in the MCT detector (in mOD).
 - [x] Plotting of waiting time dependence (kinetics) of any signal in the 2D-IR spectrum.
 - [x] Plotting of slices from the 2D-IR data (diagonal, fixed pump or probe WL, integrated pump or probe).
-- [ ] Plotting and fitting of "integral dynamics" - a unified module to calculate the sum, difference and so on of different peaks.
+- [x] Plotting and fitting of "integral dynamics" - a unified module to calculate the volume, sum, difference and so on of different peaks.
+[In progress!]
 - [ ] Spectral diffusion module, which allows analysis of lineshape parameters (CLS, NLS, etc.) and fitting of their evolution.

 The unchecked features are still work in progress, incomplete or missing.